What’s more important for B2B businesses: brand building or lead generation?

 Posts that aren’t performing well can potentially also be added to the Cut list.
 For many businesses, blog performance will be about organic search traffic.
 This will require you to consult your analytics.
 Find out what’s driving the most visitors, what has the most backlinks and so on.

 Social engagement metrics can be helpful here too.
-For example, thought leadership may not perform well for SEO but could generate a huge amount of engagement on LinkedIn.
+For example, thought leadership may not perform well for search but could generate a huge amount of engagement on LinkedIn.
 Pull this information from Google Analytics and add it to your log.

 But remember that it’s not just about quantity, it’s also about quality, so consider what ‘performing well’ means to you.
 For example, a bottom of funnel post might not be generating loads of organic search traffic but your sales team might find it invaluable during their nurture, follow up or closing process.